maeduphorne/my-clerks/README.md

 ## Future features
   - _This App was such a fun experience to work with!
 I have many ideas on how it could be expanded in the future._
-  - I was unable to complete the responsiveness to display 3 users at once.
+  - Next steps: complete the responsiveness to display 3 users at once.
 In order to do so, I would like to use a conditional based on the size of the window that displays the mobile view logic (what is currently working on the app) OR the desktop logic (future feature)
   - _For the desktop display logic, the currentCard state would have to be an array of 3 cards instead of a single card.
 This could be set using the index logic, but using a .slice() method to create a new array of the current index and the following 2 cards.
 Instead of conditionally fetching an additional 3 users upon click of the "next" button, each click would automatically fetch the next 3 users.
 The previous button would navigate back to the previous 3 users._

-   Other future features:
+   Additional future features:
    - Using Global State Management to manage state throughout the app
    - Separating App logic into more components
    - Storing userInfo using localStorage, so that users can return to the previous userInfo